Chandani1008/cicero/DEVELOPERS.md

 The footer should contain [reference GitHub Issues][github-issues] that this commit addresses.

 ## <a name="pullrequests"></a> GitHub Pull Request Guidelines
-Pull Requests should consist of a complete addition to the code which contains value.
+Pull Requests should consist of a complete addition to the code which contains a value.
 Because the commits inside follow a pattern, the title should be an extension or summary of all the commits inside.

 Pull Request titles should follow [commit message formatting][developers.commits].